loguilhem/tempo/README.md

 Tempo
 ==========

-A Symfony project created on August 27, 2017, 11:34 am.

 Licence: AGPL

 Project : a web app to register time past on projects and tasks.

+Stack : Symfony 4.4

-TODO :
+ROLES :
-- translate entities and variables in EN.
-- Get rid of FOSUser
-- Redo delete project and tasks management
-- choose a lib to render stats
-- make pagination with doctrine instead of JS
+- ROLE_USER: record his own time, analytics of his own time
+- ROLE_ADMIN: + manage files, tasks, analytics of all ROLE_USER and his own analytics
+- ROLE_SUPER_ADMIN : + manage roles of other users, analytics of all, manage firm account